 You can search CINAHL by typing in keywords for your main concepts, as you are used to doing in internet search engines.
 However, be aware that performing a subject heading search can often be a more efficient way to find the most relevant results on your topic.
-See the video tutorials linked in the next column for demonstrations.

 Using these search options in CINAHL do not guarantee that at least one of the authors will be a nurse (unless you are using one of the nurse author limiters), but the articles will at least be nursing-related.